tri-cods/github-pages/sections/04-how.md

 ### Dynamic
 ![Image of first version of wordpress](https://cdn4.wpbeginner.com/wp-content/uploads/2018/07/wordpress-firstrelease-1.png)

 The era of dynamic sites brought about sites that generate content "on-the-fly", usually based on user behaivor.
 Content lives on a database and is updated and displayed as you navigate the site.
-In other words, in contrast to a static site, what you see is dynamically updated based on the time of day (think of news sites) or user-generated conente (think of social media).
+In other words, in contrast to a static site, what you see is dynamically updated based on the time of day (think of news sites) or user-generated content (think of social media).

 ## Static vs Dynamic